Code of Student Rights and Responsibilities

 - Plagiarism: The term "plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work or sections of a work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials, including material taken from or ordered through the Internet.

-The term "Adjudication" means the process of reaching a determination of responsibility and consequences under this Code.
+The term "Adjudication" means the process of reaching a determination of responsibility and Educational Consequences under this Code.

-The term "Appeal Authority" means any person authorized by the dean of students to consider an appeal from a conduct officer and/or a hearing authority’s determination that a student has violated the Code or from the consequences assigned by the conduct officer and/or hearing authority.
+The term "Appeal Authority" means any person authorized by the Dean of Students to consider an appeal from a Conduct Officer and/or a Hearing Authority’s determination that a Student has violated the Code or from the Educational Consequences assigned by the Conduct Officer and/or Hearing Authority.

 The term "Code" refers to the Code of Student Rights and Responsibilities.

 The term "Complainant" refers to any member of the University Community who files a complaint for charges against a student or Student Organization.

 The term "Conduct Advisor" means a University Official authorized to serve in an advisory role in a hearing to the Conduct Officer.

 The term "Conduct Officer" means a University Official authorized by the Dean of Students to recommend Educational Consequences for students found to have violated the Code.
 The Dean may authorize a Conduct Officer to serve simultaneously as a Conduct Advisor and the sole member or one (1) of the members of a Hearing Authority.
 Nothing shall prevent the Dean from authorizing the same Conduct Officer to recommend Educational Consequences in all cases.

 For the definition of "Consent" and other terms related to sexual violence, as well as further explanation of University policy, see Op1.02-11 Title IX Sexual Harassment Grievance Procedure policy.